Guide · Remove wind noise on Mac

 1. Open Crisp and drop in your video

 Get the free Crisp app for Mac and drag your clip onto the window.
-Nothing is uploaded — the whole job runs on your Mac.
+Nothing is uploaded: the whole job runs on your Mac.

-2. Pick the Audio lane, then Wind
+2. select the clip and use Audio in the Tools panel, then Wind

 3. Press it